colesico/colesico-framework/README.md

 # Colesico-framework

-`Colesico-framework` is a full stack microframework for Java.
-It is inspired by Spring and EJB frameworks.
+`Colesico-framework` ia a lightweight full stack microframework for creating server side backend and web applications in Java 10+.
+It is inspired by Spring and EJB frameworks but uses more simplified approach to construct an applications.
 The purpose of this framework is to provide simpler and lightweight alternative.

-Colesico-framework is designed as a lightweight framework for creating server side / web applications in Java 11+.

 ## Documentation